 Written by Susan Hayes & illustrated by Sam Rennocks Zoom: Dinosaur Adventure is an early reader board book that takes readers on a tour of the time of the dinosaurs.
 A pair of young dinosaur enthusiasts, Jasmine & Jamie, lead the way as they travel back through time to search for their favorite prehistoric creatures.
 Jurassic Park fans (or at the very least, considering the age range, readers of the Jurassic Park Little Golden Book) may notice a clever easter egg in the form of Jasmine & Jamie’s outfits.

 Readers don’t learn too much from the story, as it largely unfolds as a simple sight-seeing tour, but they do get introduced to a commendable variety of prehistoric creatures, especially considering the short length of the book.
+(For a more detailed book that targets the same general age range, I recommend My First 100 Dinosaur Words.)

 The book’s main draw comes in the form of the see-through holes and cut-outs, similar to those in History Uncovered: Dinosaurs and Jason Chin’s Grand Canyon.
 Each of one of these cut-outs has its own hook that keeps each page engaging, and primes readers’ anticipation for the next scene.
 Some of them provide previews for the next page, which others cleverly reuse background details for new scenes, such as the hatchling Archelon which become distant adults on the next page, or the volcanic range that becomes a set of undersea hydrothermal vents.
 I particularly liked the ghostly ichthyosaur that appears only in the form of one of these cutouts.